ray-cast/Cubizer/README.md

 ========
 * Download a zip archive from the github page
 * Un-zip the archive
-* Copy the folder to Resource's Asserts folder
+* Copy the Cubizer&Resources folder to Assets folder
-*
+* Double-click a Cubizer/Demo/level1.unity file

 Features :
 ------------
 * Cube-based infinite terrain generation